 The School will have arranged for you to meet the Course Director for your programme of study as part of its Induction Programme.
+You will have also been allocated a general supervisor and you are encouraged to meet with them as soon as possible (if your supervisor is not available then you should contact the relevant Course Director or Director of Graduate Studies (listed at the front of this Handbook) as soon as possible).

-You will also be allocated a general supervisor during this period and you are encouraged to meet with them as soon as possible.
-Ideally, the final decision on your course options should be taken before the end of the First (1st) Week of Full Term (which begins Monday 11th October, 2021) and the course specific induction events are intended to help you with this decision.
+You will have been asked to provide your preferred choice of course options prior to arrival, and the final decision on your course options should be taken before the end of the First (1st) Week of Full Term (which begins Monday 10th October 2022) so that you are signed up to the relevant classes.
+Formal registration for examinations happens later in MT and is detailed in your course-specific pages.
+The induction events are intended to help you with this decision and your general supervisors will have been made aware of your provisional choices and will be able to help with any questions you might have.

-In addition to course modules within the degree for which you are registered, you are allowed (in accordance with the Exam Regulations for your programme) to take modules offered in other Archaeology Masters degrees, and if you are interested in taking subjects from other degrees you should arrange a time directly with these module convenors during this week.
-The names of the individual module convenors are listed on our webpages.
-If your supervisor is not available then you should contact the relevant Course Director or Director of Graduate Studies (listed at the front of this Handbook) as soon as possible.
+In addition to subject options within the degree for which you are registered, you are allowed (in accordance with the Exam Regulations for your programme) to take subjects offered in other Archaeology Masters degrees, and if you are interested in taking subjects from other degrees you should arrange a time directly with those module convenors during induction week.